Kew's Millennium Seed Bank partnership in New South Wales

 Saving plant life in New South Wales

 Substantial seed collections from the local and endangered Cumberland Plain Woodland have been established for use in re-vegetation projects.
-SeedQuest New South Wales collections also provide a major contribution to the regent honeyeater recovery plan, by providing seed material for replanting of habitat and food trees for this rare bird in the western Blue Mountains.
+New South Wales collections have also provided a major contribution to the regent honeyeater recovery plan, through seed material for replanting of habitat and food trees for this rare bird in the western Blue Mountains.

 It has a strong research team which complements the seed collections with novel information on how to germinate seeds for growing the conserved plants on in the wild.